All posts by happyholistichealth

 However sometimes there is just no obvious reason for sleeplessness.

-We have our own inbuilt body clock called the circadian rhythm, that regulates our sleep patterns.
+We each have our own inbuilt body clock called the circadian rhythm, that regulates our sleep patterns.
 This is what makes us fall asleep at night and wake up again the next morning.
 The body clock is easily thrown out by overseas flying, rotating shift work, or even a few late nights.
-When your body clock gets disrupted you experience symptoms like jet lag.
+When your body clock gets disrupted, you experience symptoms like jet lag.

-Taking sleeping pills to help you sleep often leaves you with a ‘hangover’ effect which is something you will avoid by using natural cures instead.
+Taking sleeping pills to help you sleep often leaves you with a ‘hangover’ effect which is something you can avoid by using natural cures instead.

 For many the prospect of sleeping like a baby, anywhere, anytime seems like a remote daydream.
 There are some natural remedies with proven success that may offer relief.

-Melatonin: Melatonin is a hormone secreted by the pineal gland of the brain which helps to relax us so that we can fall asleep.
-It is quite well-known for its ability to rebalance your body clock and is often used to treat jet lag.
-It is usually released in the absence of light, but we need to have spent some time in daylight in order to make enough in the first place.
+Melatonin is a hormone secreted by the pineal gland in the brain which helps to relax us so that we can fall asleep.
+It is known for its ability to rebalance your body clock and is often used to treat jet lag.
+It is usually released in the absence of light, but we need to have spent time in daylight in order to make enough melatonin in the first place.
 This is why it is recommended that you spend time outside after you have flown a long-haul flight.
-Taking a melatonin supplement can help to reset the body clock.
-But if you prefer to use food as medicine you can address melatonin deficiency with foods that boost serotonin (melatonin is made from serotonin) such as raw cacao , magnesium, fish oils and herbal tea containing hops, chamomile, ashwaganda and lemon balm.

-Homeopathy: Homeopathy has a marvelous history treating insomnia.
-There are many Homeopathic remedies that work to reset the body’s sleep patterns, calm your mind and get restful sleep.
-While there are a number of combination mixes available over the counter, the ones that have the deepest and most long lasting effect are those that are prescribed individually by a Homeopath to suit your individual insomnia symptoms.
+Homeopathy has a marvelous history treating insomnia.
+There are many Homeopathic remedies that work to reset your body’s sleep patterns, calm your mind and get restful sleep.
+While there are a number of combination mixes available over the counter, the ones that have the deepest and most long-lasting effect are those that are prescribed individually by a Homeopath to suit your individual insomnia symptoms.

-Herbs: There is a range of herbs that are very useful to induce sleep.
+There is a number of herbs that are very useful to induce sleep.
 Valerian root is one that is quite well known and often used.
-It is quite powerful and often used when changing time zones for fast results.
+It is quite powerful and often used for quick results when changing time zones.
 Valerian is useful when you have difficulty staying asleep.
 Some people however get the opposite effect from valerian and can get hyped-up after taking it.
-It is good combined with Passionflower which helps to fall asleep initially.
-Some of the others that can be helpful are Kava which is again available after having been taken off the market for a while, can be used for short-term relief.
-It is good to relieve anxiety in the moment.
-Scullcap is great to use when you are very hyped-up and just can’t slow down, or are experiencing anxiety and are emotionally stressed, and you can use it for longer periods.
+Valerian is good when combined with Passionflower which helps you to fall asleep initially.

-Aromatherapy: Using Essential Oils can help bring on sleep.
-While there are a number of oils that induce sleep, lavender has long been recognized as being the ‘Queen of Calm’, and lavender essential oil will effectively calm down overwrought nervous systems.
+Essential Oils can help bring on sleep.
+While there are a number of oils that induce sleep, lavender has long been recognised as being the ‘Queen of Calm’.
+Lavender essential oil will effectively calm down overwrought nervous systems.
 A few drops added to a warm bath before bed or on a cotton ball under the pillow should bring on sleep.

 SETTING A PERFECT SLEEP ENVIRONMENT

-Make sure your sleeping environment is calm and serene.
-THE KEY IS TO SWITCH OFF.
-Leave your worries at the bedroom door.
-Switch off all gadgets – phones (put them in flight mode), iPad, laptop, TV etc. Take some time to settle down and relax.
-Set aside 30 minutes before bed as ‘unwind and de-stress time’ – read a good book, wite your journal, listen to soft music – anything that you find relaxes you and does not involve an electronic gadget.
+Set aside 30 minutes before bed as ‘unwind and de-stress time’.
+Read a good book, write your journal, listen to soft music, anything that you find relaxes you and does not involve an electronic gadget.
 Remember, exposure to artificial light (electronics) before going to bed increases your alertness and suppresses melatonin and so will keep you awake.

 So, here’s to a great sleep.

 What are some of the ways you deal with sleeplessness?
+Tell us in the comments below

 Worrying about not being able to get to sleep can worsen the insomnia